bernhardAxonIvy/doc/source/designer-guide/user-interface/web-page/index.rst

 to the user.

-You are free to use HTML-based content (plain HTML, JSP) or other resources (such as images, text files, RTF and many more) as long as they can be displayed in a web browser.
+You are free to use HTML-based content (plain HTML, JSP) or other resources (such as images, text files and many more) as long as they can be displayed in a web browser.
 In addition, you are free to use resources from the :ref:`cms` or from the
 :ref:`web content folder <html-content-in-the-web-content-folder>` of the project.